AyrtonStout/Bamboo/README.txt

 Changelog-

+v0.34
+-Enemies now fight back, though are limited to attacking the first party member -Party members and enemies now attack more frequently relative to their speed -This turn order is visible, and predictive
+-Battles support multiple party members

 v0.33
 -Fixed several bugs with monsters.
 They now are new monsters every time instead of spawning the same one -Basic attack now works and a basic damage indicator is available